jermp/pthash/README.md

     cmake .. -D CMAKE_BUILD_TYPE=Debug -D PTHASH_USE_SANITIZERS=On
     make

-(NOTE: Beware that the software will result in a much slower execution when running in debug mode and using sanitizers.
+**NOTE**: Beware that the software will result in a much slower execution when running in debug mode and using sanitizers.
 Use this only for debug purposes, not to run performance tests.)

 ### Enable Large Bucket-Id Type